12 lavish Valentine's Day experiences for 2018

 Or showing your special someone how much you care by attempting to bake for the first -- and last -- time.

-With a little preparation -- and maybe a generous bank manager -- you could be floating above elephants in a balloon, getting a classical piece of music composed just for you or even diving for pearls.
+With a little preparation -- and maybe a generous bank manager -- you could travel and float above elephants in a balloon, get a classical piece of music composed just for you or even dive for pearls.

-Here are some of the most remarkable ways around the world to spend February 14 with your special someone in 2018.
+Here are 12 of the most remarkable ways around the world to spend February 14 with your special someone in 2018:

 Hotel Imperial is offering a special package where couples can create their own love song.